mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-do-a-post-escalation-post-mortem.md

 ---
 description: >-
-  After hitting an unanticipated issue or approval escalation, we should complete an unscheduled post-mortem to help us improve our processes and avoid making the same mistake twice.
+  After hitting an unanticipated issue or approval escalation, we should complete a mini-retrospective to help us improve our processes and avoid making the same mistake twice.
 ---

-# How to do an unscheduled post-mortem
+# How to do a mini-retrospective

-In the spirit of iteration and continuous improvement, after hitting a significant or repeated issue, we should write an unscheduled post-mortem and share it with the team.
+In the spirit of iteration and continuous improvement, after hitting a significant or repeated issue, we should write a mini-retrospective and share it with the team.

 This should take 5-10 minutes to prepare.